moksh-mahajan/Profile-Layout-Design/README.md

-# layout_challenge
+# Profile Screen Design

-A new Flutter project.
+A simple design for showing a user profile developed in flutter.

 ## Getting Started